 Recent advances in DRL have led to a surge of research focused on enhancing cybersecurity in smart grids and critical infrastructures.
-Abdi et al. [5] provided a comprehensive survey on the application of deep learning, particularly DRL, to proactively secure smart grid environments.
+Abdi et al. (2024) provided a comprehensive survey on the application of deep learning, particularly DRL, to proactively secure smart grid environments.
 They emphasized how DRL frameworks can adaptively counter zero-day attacks and sophisticated APTs.
-Veith et al. [23] explored how DRL agents trained on misuse cases can learn novel attack vectors, representing a significant leap in proactive APT detection.
-Sinha et al. [24] extended this work by proposing a cyberresilient demand response system, which not only optimizes grid operations but also integrates DRL for enhanced security against APTs and false data injection.
-Furthermore, Li et al. [25] introduced a state-adversarial DRL-based scheduler for integrated energy systems that mitigates the effect of data manipulation attacks on demand-response coordination.
-To support secure communication in grid CPS, Sun et al. [26] proposed a DRL-based multi-agent scheme for secure resource allocation under adversarial conditions.
+Anjana et al. (2024) introduced a DRL-based adaptive voltage protection system designed to counter stealthy load alteration attacks in HVAC systems, which directly reflects the use of DRL for real-time anomaly detection in power systems.
+Similarly, Maiti and Dev (2024) proposed a verified DRL framework for cyber-physical attack mitigation in smart grids, ensuring policy safety through formal methods.
+Veith et al. (2023) explored how DRL agents trained on misuse cases can learn novel attack vectors, representing a significant leap in proactive APT detection.
+Sinha et al. (2025) extended this work by proposing a cyber-resilient demand response system, which not only optimizes grid operations but also integrates DRL for enhanced security against APTs and false data injection.
+Furthermore, Li et al. (2024) introduced a state-adversarial DRL-based scheduler for integrated energy systems that mitigates the effect of data manipulation attacks on demand-response coordination.
+To support secure communication in grid CPS, Sun et al. (2024) proposed a DRL-based multi-agent scheme for secure resource allocation under adversarial conditions.

-These contributions collectively reinforce the relevance and applicability of DRL-especially DQN variants-in detecting and mitigating APTs across multiple smart grid environments [27].
+These contributions collectively reinforce the relevance and applicability of DRL-especially DQN variants-in detecting and mitigating APTs across multiple smart grid environments (Dehghan and Sadeghiyan, 2018).
 While the previous research demonstrate important progress in applying machine learning and deep learning methods to smart grid cybersecurity, several critical gaps remain that hinder their real-world applicability.
-Most of the existing deep learning models-such as LSTM, CNN, and GRU-operate in a supervised learning setting and rely heavily on large volumes of labeled data.
+Most of the existing deep learning models-such as LSTM, CNN, and GRUoperate in a supervised learning setting and rely heavily on large volumes of labeled data.
 This is a significant limitation in the context of APTs, which are rare, highly complex, and difficult to label accurately due to their stealthy and evolving nature.
 Moreover, many previous solutions are static in their behavior and lack the ability to adapt over time.
 As cyber threats in smart grid environments grow more dynamic, fixed models trained on historical data may struggle to detect novel attack strategies.
 Another notable limitation is the frequent separation between different data modalities.
-Prior studies often focus on either network traffic or system behavior independently, rather than combining both for richer context-aware detection.
+Prior studies often focus on either network traffic or system behavior independently, rather than combining both for richer contextaware detection.
 The proposed ProAPT model addresses these limitations through its integration of deep reinforcement learning with LSTM-based temporal modeling, allowing it to dynamically learn and predict sequential attack stages.
 Unlike static models, ProAPT can adapt to new patterns without requiring manual retraining.

-3. METHODOLOGY
+METHODOLOGY

-The ProAPT model [11] is a novel approach designed for predicting and mitigating APTs using DRL.
+The ProAPT model (Dehghan et al., 2022) is a novel approach designed for predicting and mitigating APTs using DRL.
 The model leverages DRL's ability to continuously learn and adapt to dynamic environments, making it ideal for addressing the evolving nature of cyber threats in complex systems like smart grids.
 Smart grids present unique challenges due to their complexity, scale, and reliance on interconnected IoT devices.